mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Developer_Guide_Linux_Nand_Flash_Open_Source_Solution/Rockchip_Developer_Guide_Linux_Nand_Flash_Open_Source_Solution_EN.md

 **u-boot**

-Consult to drivers/mtd/nand/nand_util.c, Using those APIs with bad block management.
+* Consult to drivers/mtd/nand/nand_util.c, Using those APIs with bad block management.

+* For a complete write with less data (it is recommended to write less than 2KB data on each power on), you can consider using the corresponding interface of MTD to block device in RK SDK, source code drivers/mtd/mtd_blk.c, the block abstract interface has the following characteristics:

+  Regardless of the amount of data in a single write request, the flash block corresponding to the data will be erased.
+Therefore, for fragmented and frequent write behavior, calling this interface will affect the life of flash.

 **kernel**